cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 ## MAGIC-only analysis

-MAGIC-only analysis starts from MAGIC calibrated data (\_Y\_ files).
-The analysis flow is as following:
+MAGIC-only analysis starts from MAGIC-calibrated data (\_Y\_ files).
+The analysis flow is as follows:

 - `magic_calib_to_dl1.py` on real and MC data (if you use MCs produced with MMCS), to convert them into DL1 format
 - if you use SimTelArray MCs, run `lst1_magic_mc_dl0_to_dl1.py` over them to convert them into DL1 format